DeKinci/granular-deployment/README.md

 One of the problems in the development and maintenance of systems with a microservice architecture is the difficulty of updating APIs while maintaining backward compatibility and constant system availability.
-The paper proposes a solution to the problem - a method of automated deployment and management of a dependency graph of services by using the capabilities of infrastructure such as deployment orchestration and service mesh.
+The paper proposes a solution - a method of automated deployment and management of a dependency graph of services by using the capabilities of infrastructure such as deployment orchestration and service mesh.